lknapp/bike-database/docs/notes.md

+# Freecyclery Change
+currently for a bike it states:
+Will pay 25$ for lock & helmet: []

+proposed change:

+Who will make payment? [drop down with 2 options, client/agency] Payment status? [drop down with 2 options, paid/unpaid]

 # Features
 - search bikes via brand, make, or serial number.
 - add mechanics table and change text input to a dropdown